hojjat69/producthunt/README.md

   Now you should be able to see the migrated files in your local database.
 You need to install Pgadmin to see it in your local database.

-5. Now open cmd and set your dir to test1 folder and run the manage.py by python as follow: python manage.py runserver
+5. Now open cmd and set your dir to project folder and run the manage.py by python as follow: python manage.py runserver

 6. Open your browser and browse http://127.0.0.1:8000/